 A minimum 2:2 Honours degree in a science or engineering-related subject.
 Other applicants will be considered on an individual basis.

 The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.

 August 2019 – July 2020 Fees: USW will be offering a package of financial support for postgraduate study and this will be announced shortly.

 Please note the full-time UK and EU fee is £9000, however USW is offering a full-time UK and EU bursary of £3000 which means students pay £6000

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

-Please note that students who successfuly secure a placement in industry or abroad to complete their projects would be expected to pay for their own travelling costs to and from the venue during the period of placement.
+Students who successfully secure a placement in industry to complete their project would be expected to pay their own travel costs to and from the venue during the period of placement.
 The cost of this will of course vary and some students have also paid for accommodation close to their place of work for the duration of their placement.
-Students are provided with reading lists but are not expected to buy any books, instead students are actively encouraged to make use of the extensive learning resources of the University.
-Many books are available as ebooks.
-The course uses the many computing facilities of the Glyntaff campus (students are not expected to buy their own computer but having a personal PC will help with their studies)